 Harmful if swallowed.
 Causes severe skin burns and eye damage.
 Causes serious eye damage.
 May cause allergy or asthma symptoms or breathing difficulties if inhaled.

+Do not breathe dusts or mists.
 Wear respiratory protection.
 IF ON SKIN (or hair): Remove/Take off immediately all contaminated clothing.
 Rinse skin with water/shower.
 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
 Store locked up.
 Dispose of contents/container in accordance with local/regional/national/international regulations.